 click to return...

 Leaders should explain their impact in terms of direction-setting to build trust.
+Leaders should treat this as a workforce and operating-model challenge.

 Click for article summary...

 The article argues that senior leaders often underestimate the importance of clearly articulating their own contributions, especially when their work is less visible and more strategic.
 It outlines how leaders can explain their impact by linking decisions, trade-offs and long-term thinking to tangible outcomes for the organisation.
 Rather than listing activities, effective leaders frame their contribution in terms of direction-setting, enabling others, and managing complexity.
-In periods of change – including AI-driven transformation – this clarity helps teams understand priorities, reduces uncertainty, and builds trust in leadership judgement.

 click to return...